gpluscb/gg-java/README.md

 The [smash.gg API docs](https://developer.smash.gg/docs/intro) will be an useful resource, especially the [GraphQL reference](https://developer.smash.gg/reference).
 For a tutorial on how to construct the GraphQL queries, visit https://graphql.org/learn/.

 Use the `GGClient#query` overloads for queries, `GGClient#mutation` for mutations.
-If you want to get the raw JsonObject of the response use `GGClient#request`.
+If you only want to get the raw JsonObject of the response, you can skip the deserialization and use `GGClient#request`.

-These methods return a `CompletableFuture<QueryResponse>`, `CompletableFuture<MutationResponse>` and `CompletableFuture<JsonObject>` respectively for handling stuff asynchronously.
+These methods return a `CompletableFuture<GGResponse<QueryResponse>>`, `CompletableFuture<GGResponse<MutationResponse>>` and `CompletableFuture<JsonObject>` respectively for handling stuff asynchronously.

 For reference, here's the [gson repo](https://github.com/google/gson) used for all the JSON stuff.
 The responses will have the format `{"data": {...}}`.

 ### XResponse classes
-The `XResponse` classes provide getters for all the fields of the GraphQL types they are representing.
+The `XResponse` classes (not including `GGResponse`) provide getters for all the fields of the GraphQL types they are representing.

 However, depending on your query, some of these fields are not requested by you and therefore not provided in the response.
 In these cases, the getter for the field will **not** return null, but rather an `XResponse` instance of which the `isProvided()` method returns false.
 All other getters will throw an `IllegalStateException`.
 The getter for the field **will** return null if it was provided in the response as null.

 This system has the consequence that Scalars and Enums cannot be given directly in their native java representation.
 Instead they are wrapped into a XResponse class, of which the `getValue()` method will return the underlying java type or throw if it is not provided.

 For deserialization of unions to work, you will need to include the `__typename` field.

 ### Variables